alonrotem/NetDimensionsApiWrapper/README.md

 This function will:
   - Create the users
   - Create their assigned organizations, if those don’t exist
-  - Assign the users to their respective organization.
+  - Assign each user to their respective organization.

 - **DeleteUsers** (single or batch multiple)